hhstechgroup/development-practices/standards/unit-test-standards.md

-This document identifies CWDS Unit Testing standards in an effort to help improve software quality and have common standards across developement teams.
-The project comprises of several vendors with different testing philosophies and standards which causes confusion among teams that interact.
-A common testing strategy will help set testing expectations.
+This document identifies CWDS Unit Testing standards in an effort to help improve software quality and have common standards across development teams.
+The project comprises of several vendors with different testing philosophies and standards which can cause confusion among teams that interact.
+A common testing strategy helps set testing expectations among all team members.

-CWDS CARES project was initiated with a commitment to Agile and it's practices and the expectation is teams will be implementing such practices.
-Test Driven Development (TDD) and unit testing is a core development practice associated with agile.
-As such, CWDS has recognised the importance of unit testing and TDD.
-This document outlines the CWDS Unit Testing Standards that will adhere to industry best practices and to standardize testing practices.
+CWDS CARES project was initiated with a commitment to agile and it's practices with the expectation that teams will be implementing such practices.
+Test Driven Development (TDD) and unit testing are core development practices associated with agile.
+As such, CWDS has recognized the importance of unit testing and TDD and has the expectation teams are implementing agile practice to include unit testing and TDD.

-The remaing part of the document will also make clear some definitions and cover some important topics related to unit testing.

 # Standards
-The CWDS standard for testing is to have tests for all code.
+CWDS testing standard is for all code to have be tested.
 This includes unit and functional tests.
 Unit tests include integration tests and functional tests includes acceptance test.
+The majority of tests should be small simple unit tests.
 The desire is for developers to be doing TDD, but since that requires some learning and discipline, that is a labeled a goal that should be strive for.

 Nearly all code should be tested.
 This should be close to 100% coverage which includes all paths through the code.
 Changes to the code should cause some test to break.
 Typically the only code not tested is code that returns or sets a property

 # Background
 Unit Testing has been an important part of the Agile community since the beginning.
-Unit testing has benifits beyond just testing code works correctly.
-Unit tests provides many benefits including:
+Unit testing has benefits beyond just testing code works correctly.
+Unit tests provides many benefits including
 * design code
 * documentation
 * working examples